 Job Description Tool

-Use the tool below to create a sample job description for an R3 coordinator or other key R3 position for your organization.
+Use the tool below to review elements of job descriptions for R3 coordinators or other key R3 positions for your organization.
+It was formed by combing other job descriptions and pulling this information as a resource for you.
 When you complete your session, you will be able to print the results.

-Review the collection of example job descriptions from other state and federal government agency, conservation non-governmental organization, or industry partners below.
+Review the collection of example job descriptions from other state and federal government agencies, conservation non-governmental organizations, or industry partners below.